-AI assistants on Autocalls.ai can speak in two distinct modes.
+AI assistants on Autocalls.ai can speak in three distinct modes.
 Each mode determines how a caller’s speech is understood and how the assistant’s reply is generated:

 1. Pipeline